DeMeylab/2018---yUTR-calculator/README.md

 ## Code

-PLS-regression.R: R code used to develop the PLS regression model
+[PLS-regression](Code/PLS-regression.R): R code used to develop the PLS regression model

 [UTR_feature_calculation](Code/UTR_feature_calculation.py): Python code used to determine the 13 features in the Dvir UTR data set